Thin-layer technology

 Thin-layer technology is a single-stage pre-treatment system for preparing metal surfaces to painting.

-The products that exploit this technology are composed of mixtures of solvents and suitable synthetic resins which, in combination with each other, are able to degrease and clean the surfaces, while coating them with a micrometric insulating coating.
-This coating has the function of protecting the surface from oxidation, incorporating contaminating oils during drying, promoting paint adhesion.
+The products that exploit this technology are composed of mixtures of solvents and suitable synthetic resins that, in combination with each other, are able to degrease and clean the surfaces, coating them at the same time with a micrometric insulating coating.
+This coating has the function of protecting the surface from oxidation, incorporating contaminating oils during drying, promoting the adhesion of the paint.

 The process operates with a single immersion or spray bath, at room temperature and without creating any type of wastewater.

-The management of this pre-treatment is simple, the pieces to be cleaned are hung, immersed or sprayed by the product, left to drain for about 10 minutes, then placed in the oven or left to dry in the air.
-Most of the oil present on the dirty pieces is removed and dissolved by the solvent, while the remainder, present on the piece, is incorporated into the resins during their polymerization (up to a maximum threshold of about 4% of oil).
+The management of this pre-treatment is simple, the pieces to be cleaned are hung, immersed or nebulized by the product, left to drip for about 10 minutes and finally placed in the oven or left to dry in the air (in the versions based on flammable solvents).
+Most of the oil present on the dirty pieces is removed and dissolved in the solvent, while the remaining part remains on the piece and is incorporated by the resins during polymerization (up to a maximum threshold of about 4% oil).

 Formulation examples

-The technology has now been widely distributed for more than 30 years, initially low-cost flammable solvents such as acetates, alcohols and xylene were used, preferring the air-drying method.
-Over the years the solvents have been almost completely replaced with non-flammable and medium molecular weight glycols, increasing safety in the workplace and also improving the drying of the resins on the piece, although this involves the use of an oven.
-Lately there is a search for new glycols with an increasingly low environmental impact or eco-friendly surrogates, the essential thing is that they maintain a good dissolving power of the oils (as well as the resins contained), a modest capacity of evaporation in the oven and a viscosity such as to do not compromise the dripping.
-Usually the amount of solvent exceeds 98%.
+The technology has now been widely distributed for more than 30 years (sometimes called Plaforization), initially low-cost flammable solvents such as acetates, alcohols and xylene were used, preferring the air drying process.
+Over the years, solvents have been almost completely replaced with non-flammable and medium molecular weight glycols, increasing safety in the workplace and indirectly allowing better drying of the resins, thanks to the use of the oven in the final step (up to 150° C).
+Lately there has been ongoing research into new glycols with a lower environmental impact or eco-friendly surrogates; the essential thing is that they maintain a good dissolving power of the oils (as well as the resins contained), a modest evaporation capacity in the oven and a viscosity such as not to compromise dripping.
+Usually the amount of solvent in the formula exceeds 98%.

-The resins involved in this technology must have certain characteristics, they must be thermosetting, easily crosslinkable, non-yellowing, compatible with oils and solvents and not too thick to avoid creating excess thicknesses not suitable for painting.
-Resins are often used in combination with each other, to increase the cross-linking, aesthetic and adhesion strength with the paint.
+The resins involved in this technology must have certain characteristics: thermosetting, easily cross-linkable, non-yellowing, compatible with oils and solvents and not too viscosifying so as not to create excess thicknesses unsuitable for painting.
+Resins are often used in combination with each other, to increase the cross-linking, aesthetic and adhesion power with the paint.
 The total percentage of resin varies from 1 to 2%.

 Efficiency

-Products with thin-layer technology are optimal for treating metals (from iron to aluminum) with a standard degree of dirt and free from oxides and encrustations.
-Unsuitable galvanized metals or alloys that could have extrusion greases and oils on the surface.
+Thin film technology products are ideal for treating metals (from iron to aluminum) with a standard level of dirt and free from oxides and encrustations.
+Galvanized metals and alloys that may have extrusion greases and oils on the surface that are not easily removable are not suitable.

-They certainly have benefits over traditional phosphating and detergent products, but they have limitations that we will now expose:
+They certainly have benefits compared to traditional phosphating and detergent products, but they also have limitations, now exposed:

 Phosphating or Degreasing